Optimal Quantum Thermometry with Coarse-grained Measurements: Framework

 To be specific, we consider a system $S$ living in a $D$-dimensional Hilbert space, described by a Hamiltonian $H$, and initially in a canonical thermal state \bea \tau = \frac{1}{Z} e^{-\beta H}, \eea where $\beta = 1/T$ is the inverse temperature (we adopt units such that $k_{B}=1$) and $Z = \Tr e^{-\beta H}$ is the partition function.
 This is a family of states parameterised by the temperature, and the smallest variance in estimating this parameter, based on any measurement, is hence lower bounded by the quantum Cram\'{e}r-Rao bound \cite{Braunstein_1994} (see also \cite{Mandelbrot_1956, Uffink_1999})

 where $n$ is the number of repetitions of the measurement and $\F$ is the quantum Fisher information with respect to $T$, which we refer to as the `thermal Fisher information'.
 It is given by

 with $\var (H) := \av{H^2}_\tau - \av{H}_\tau^2$, where the angle brackets denote averaging over the quantum state: $\av{\hat{O}}_\tau := \Tr (\hat{O} \tau)$, and $C$ is the heat capacity of the system ($C := d \av{H}/ d T$).
-The optimal measurement, attaining the thermal Fisher information, is a projective measurement onto the eigenbasis of $H$, i.e.~a projective measurement of the system energy.
-In this optimal scenario, the more the energy fluctuates, the more precise the measurement can in principle be.
+The optimal measurement, attaining the thermal Fisher information, is a projective measurement onto the eigenbasis of $H$, i.e., a projective measurement of the system energy.
+In this optimal scenario, the more the energy fluctuates, the more precise the measurement can be in principle. \jon{The optimal measurement saturates the inequality \eqref{cramer_rao} for arbitrary $n$ when the temperature estimator is unbiased.} \kar{When an unbisaed estimator is not available, a large class of generic biased estimators will still asymptotically saturate the inequality \eqref{cramer_rao} in the limit of many repetitions ($n \to \infty$) \cite{vanderVaart}.
+Moreover, in the specific case of temperature estimation in many-body systems consisting of $N \gg 1$ particles, one can go even further and explicitly construct an estimator that, despite being biased for any finite $N$, will saturate the Cram\'{e}r-Rao bound \eqref{cramer_rao} as $N \to \infty$, even for $n = 1$ \cite{Jahnke_2011}.}

-However, when fine-grained measurements of energy are not available, \eqref{cramer_rao} is generally not tight.
+\kar{However, when fine-grained measurements of energy are not available, while remaining valid, the bound \eqref{cramer_rao} will in general become too loose.
 We formalise the problem as follows.
-Suppose the resolution of the experiment is limited to $d < D$ measurement outcomes. \textit{What is then the optimal $d$-outcome measurement for estimating the temperature of $S$?} Below, we provide a systematic way to identify the optimal measurement.
+Suppose the resolution of the experiment is limited to $d < D$ measurement outcomes. \textit{What is then the maximal precision for estimating the temperature of $S$ and which is the optimal $d$-outcome measurement achieving it?}} Below, we provide a systematic way to identify the optimal measurement.

-Interestingly, formalised in this way, our framework can also be used to address another, closely related problem: non-equilibrium thermometry \cite{Brunelli_2011, Brunelli_2012, Correa_2015, Jevtic_2015, Guo_2015, Pasquale_2017, Cavina_2018, Mitchison_2020, Mancino_2020, Henao_2020}.
-Here, one considers temperature estimation by first interacting a probe with the system of interest and then measuring the probe, as illustrated in Fig.~\ref{fig:coarsegraining}(b).
-As we show in Sec.~\ref{sec:non-eqth}, the optimal strategy (i.e., probe-system interaction and interaction time) can be directly inferred from the optimal coarse-grained measurement.
+\kar{Moreover, in Sec.~\ref{sec:noneqth}, we prove that the highest Fisher information achievable by a $d < D$ dimensional probe undergoing an arbitrary interaction with the sample is equal to the optimal $d$-outcome coarse-grained Fisher information in the above sense.
+We thus provide a fundamental benchmark for any conceivable protocol of probe-based thermometry.
+In particular, this includes any standard thermometric technique in current experimental setups.}